top of page

 CICD's model for change:

-CICD leverages real estate development in struggling communities to build healthy neighborhoods and broaden access to economic opportunities.
-We explore affordable housing solutions and offer culturally sensitive support and resources through programming for professional development, workforce training and community engagement.
+CICD leverages real estate development in struggling communities to build healthy neighborhoods and broadens access to economic opportunities.
+We develop affordable housing solutions and offer culturally sensitive support and resources through programming for professional development, workforce training and community engagement.

 Overview of Mattapan.jpg